igornem1-interviews/etherium-fetcher/README.md

 ## Documentation

-Improve the documentation with:

-- C4 diagrams of the application
+### C4 diagrams of the application
+  In project root there are 4 diagrams:
+  Fig1-System Context Diagram.svg
+  Fig2-Container Diagram.svg
+  Fig3-Component Diagram.svg
+  Fig4-Class Diagram.png

-- How would you improve the API?
+### How would you improve the API?
 Reasoning around the design choices and tradeoffs
+  a.
+Introduce versioning for backward compatibility for case more deployment flexibility and especially if we'll have frequent updates
+  b.
+Introduce rate limiting for cases of Ddos and similar abuse.

-- Your strategy for Continuous Integration of the API
+### Your strategy for Continuous Integration of the API
+   1. Setup deployment pipelines using CI/CD tools like GitHub actions/BitBucket pipelines/Jenkins etc. to include into it automated tests like unit tests which are developed in scope of this tasks and integration/end-to-end tests as well.
+   2. Add static code analyser and security scan like SonarQube then it will help earlier avoid vulnerabilities and also improve code quality.

-- Your strategy for Scalability of the service
+### Your strategy for Scalability of the service
+   1. Make microservice architecture: separate authentication service, user service and transactions service and make autoscaled multiple instances cluster
+   2. Make distributed database by sharding and load balancing based on shards separation rules
+   3. Thorough DB tables indexing definitions
+   4. Separate databases accordingly to master-secondary paradigm to separate write operations from read operations
+   5. Setup autoscaling accordingly to load waves
+   6. Introduce dedicated in-memory cache for frequently requested data

-- How would you approach making this service paid?
+### How would you approach making this service paid?
 How would the architecture change?
+   1. Introduse free and paid plans of service use.
+In free plan restrict or reduce some features which are available at paid plan, e.g. amount of requests per certain time periods, or supply data with longer latency than in paid plan.
+   2. Additional services to be for paid plans only such as 2fa authentication.
+      The architecture would than got additional service which will monitor users activity and his plan, some more logging channels would be introduced to log user's activity

-- How would you approach failing Ethereum Node URL?
+### How would you approach failing Ethereum Node URL?
+   1. Keep multiple Ethereum nodes to be allowed switch between them in case of some is fail
+   2. Introduce monitoring and alerting services to inform the team that some actions should be performed